Eco-Latch Systems, LLC’s Box Latch™ Products Narrative

 Belimo is a listed clean technology company with a staff of more than 1,400 worldwide.
 The company is a global market leader in the development, production and marketing of actuator and valve solutions for controlling heating, ventilation and air conditioning systems.
 Actuators, control valves, and sensors make up the company’s core business.
 Their products help create comfort, safety, and efficiency in buildings while providing solutions that increase energy efficiency and reduce installation costs.

-Because of the high quality production of parts manufactured by WMP and their eagerness to fill any and all of Belimo needs, these parties have been working together for a decade.
+Because of the high quality production of parts manufactured by WMP’s Waukesha, WI firm and their eagerness to fill any and all of Belimo needs, these parties have been working together for a decade.
 Thus, when Michael looked for ways to save money and improve the transportation of parts from Wisconsin to Connecticut, Dave Holzer at WMP was ready to embrace any ideas that would work.
 Further details of this low tech solution can be found in Section 2 Question 5.

 Buyers of parts and products set the rules for suppliers.
 Because this new system has produced such a successful outcome, Michael said, “It’s simple.
 We will simply tell future suppliers that this is the closed loop, re-usable box system we use with our suppliers and we expect any new vendors to comply with it.”

-Section 2 : Box Latch™ Products Used by Belimo US
+Section 2 : Box Latch™ Products Used by Belimo USA

 1. As an end-user manufacturer of finished products for sale, which of Eco-Latch Systems’ (ELS) Box Latch™ Products does Belimo use?

-Belimo USA has been using the Box Latch™ for nearly a year with increasing application in packaging, storage, line-assembly and transportation systems.
+Belimo USA has been using the Box Latch™ Medium since the summer of 2016 with increasing application in packaging, storage, line-assembly and transportation systems.

 2. On which Box Latch™ Products does Belimo want to focus for this narrative?